 Here is one of my favorite Godzilla sweets so far.
 The Godzilla Crunch Ole Collection is really delicious.
-I love the crunch flavor, and the design is also on the fun referential side as well, with packaging that isn’t just your usual Shin Godzilla-holding-food design.
+I love the crunch flavor, and the design is also on the fun referential side as well.
+As an added bonus the packaging isn’t just your usual Shin Godzilla-holding-food design, which has become the rage since the 2016 Godzilla movie became a box office success.
 Let’s jump right in (to the volcano, so to speak).

 The gimmick of this product is in reference to Izu Oshima island and Mt.
 Mihara—the volcano into which Godzilla plummeted in The Return of Godzilla (1984) and from whence he then emerged in Godzilla vs. Biollante (1989).
 The image on the cover references Godzilla’s dramatic rebirth from Mt.
 Mihara with smoke and fire billowing up all around him, and cartoon renditions of the enclosed snack flying up through the air.
 Text on the box states “Tokyo Island Izu Oshima.
 From Mt.
 Mihara’s erupting volcanic maw appears Godzilla!”
 I love the giant gout of flame bursting from Godzilla’s mouth as well.